shimaabr/mpc_ml_controller/README.md

 end
 ```

+### matlab simulink for MPC controller

-At the next step, I used a YALMIP example for Simulink; however, I modified some parts to adapt it to my model.
+I used yalmip simulink  however, I modified some parts to adapt it to my model.
 To obtain the current state vector `x` from the state-space block, I set:

 - `C = eye(nx)`